-Throughout 2018 and ‘19 we will be holding a wide range of public events, seminars, field trips and picnics with Lund residents, architects, planners, geographers, academics, artists, local politicians, curators and developers to debate the nature of the Church’s development, the commissioning programme, other models of urban expansion and cultural provision, and to position the programme within a broader critical framework.
+Our public programme is made up of a wide-ranging series of public events for Lund residents, architects, planners, geographers, academics, artists, curators, writers, local politicians, curators and developers to debate the nature of the Church’s development, the commissioning programme, and other models of urban expansion and cultural provision.

 Sign up to our newsletter to be kept up to date with the programme.

-FIONA RABY (Dunne & Raby), academic, architect and designer, New York
+Fiona Raby (Dunne & Raby), academic, architect and designer

 We are keen to involve local people in the discussion about the expansion of Lund, what it means, and how art and architecture can help extend the conversation.
-Råängen Conversations will take place on Saturday afternoons and involve local speakers and participants.
+Råängen Conversations involve local speakers and participants.
 All welcome!

 What is heaven?

 We were delighted with the response to our first Conversation event held on 27 January 2018 at the Domkyrkoforum in Lund.
 The subject under discussion was Nathan Coley’s artwork ‘Heaven Is A Place Where Nothing Ever Happens’, located adjacent to Lund Cathedral between Nov 2017 and March 2018.
 The work was a huge talking point in the town; became the focus of many social media posts and lit up a part of Krafts Torg throughout the dark winter months.Read more

 For Råängen’s second public conversation, Chaplain Lena Sjöstrand invited Lund resident and high profile activist Johan Wester to discuss the questions that have arisen around Nathan Coley’s sculpture ‘And We Are Everywhere’.
 The artwork has initiated a lively debate in the public media and social forums which will be fed into our plans for the Brunnshög development.

 A garden for everyone